aptise/peter_sslers/README.md

 right now the invoke script offers:

-`import_letsencrypt_certs_archive` given a directory of your local LetsEncrypt archive (which has versioned certs), it will import them all into a server of your choice.
+* `import_letsencrypt_certs_archive` given a directory of your local LetsEncrypt archive (which has versioned certs), it will import them all into a server of your choice.
+* `import_letsencrypt_certs_live` given a directory of your local LetsEncrypt install, it will import the active onesinto a server of your choice.
+* `import_letsencrypt_cert_version` given a specific directory of your LetsEncrypt archive, it will import specific items
+* `import_letsencrypt_cert_plain` given a directory of an unversioned cert (like a particular directory within the "live" certs), will import it.

 ## commandline interface